 By Ken Zurski

-The troopers were ordered to land, secure the perimeter, and cut off the road that led to the German-occupied village.
-But two of the battalions, including Steele’s, were dropped in the wrong location.
-They were headed directly over the town square and directly into the path of German bullets.
-Even from a safe distance they could hear the sound of guns blazing and church bells ringing.
+The troopers were ordered to land, secure the perimeter, and cut off the road that led to the German occupied village.
+But two of the battalions, including Steele’s, were dropped in the wrong location and directly over the town square.

 Steele wasn’t so lucky.
 He was left dangling on the side of the church, wounded, but conscious.
 He watched as his buddies were picked off like ducks in a shooting gallery.

 Steele’s only recourse was to wait.
 He hung his head and remained completely still.
 The Germans eventually found him and thought he was dead.
 They were going to leave him, but figured he might be carrying important papers.
 When they cut him down they found Steele alive and immediately took him prisoner.
 But Steele somehow manged to escape.
 He soon rejoined his division and helped capture the village, which became the first French town liberated by the Allied Forces after June 6, 1944, better known as D-Day.

 Steele was from Metropolis, Illinois, the oldest of his troop at age 32, and the company barber too.
 He continued to serve in the Battle of the Bulge and the crossing of the Rhine River into Germany when the war ended.
 He returned home to Illinois in September of 1945.
 For his efforts, he was awarded the Bronze Star for valor and the Purple Heart for being wounded in combat.

 A battle with throat cancer would end his life in 1969, at the age of 56.

 To this day, in his honor, on the very same church where he fell, there is a life-sized effigy of Steele, his parachute snagged, and his body hanging forever from its straps.